 Here in my cool, concrete cocoon, marking the days on the wall with pink chalk is the only way to mark time now that the power’s out — Happy Valentine’s Day!

-My name is Placido Sanchez, and I am sitting hunched over a rickety card table, scribbling this in a tattered notebook with a pencil, squinting as I write by the dim glow of a kerosene lantern, purchased from the mall.
-I haven’t dared to set foot outside, not since the Cubans dropped the bomb and the lethal fallout levels forced me to take cover and stay put in this cool, concrete cocoon.
+My name is Placido Sanchez, and I’m sitting hunched over a rickety card table in the basement of my modest house, scribbling this in a dog-eared notebook with a pencil, squinting as I write by the dim glow of a kerosene lantern, purchased from the mall.

 With a heavy heart, I slice pale, pink meat into thin, translucent strips with a knife, also from the mall.